zackrylangford/zackrylangford/README.md

 ## [August](https://github.com/zackrylangford/openai-chatgpt)

 August is a project driven by openai.
 We’re just getting started and are working hard to bring a fully functional application to the market.
+We have started building a chat application that you can check out by following the link below:

 <div align="center">